top of page

 Meeting Don

-Don went to school in DeForest, too.
+I met my future husband, Don Quam, while I was in high school.
 My brother would stop and pick him up on his way to school, because he had to walk quite a way.
-I think I met him around age 16.
-He was a gentleman.

-We would go to dances in different towns and out to eat.
+Dating in the 1940’s meant going to dances in different towns or meeting friends after football games at a small diner on East Washington Avenue in Madison.
 That’s what you did in those days, it was your entertainment.
 They always had live bands at the dances.

 Determined to Marry

-Well, finally we found one over the border in South Carolina.
-There was also a law in Georgia that you had to be 21 to get married and I was still 20, but in South Carolina we could.
-Then, the pastor at that church was on vacation.
-We had to find another church!
+There was a law in Georgia that you had to be 21 to get married and I was still 20.
+We learned that we could get married in South Carolina without being 21.
+We wanted to be married in a Lutheran church and it seemed that in the South, one was hard to find.
+Most churches were Baptist or Methodist.
+Eventually, we found a Lutheran church over the border in South Carolina, but the pastor at that church was on vacation.
+We had to find yet another church!

-In November, he was able to come home for just a while, before he shipped out.
-We had a reception in my grandparents’ home.
+In November of 1952, he was able to come home to Wisconsin for just a few days, before he shipped out.
+We had a wedding reception in my parent’s home.

 The Korean War

-When I took him to his flight, I wondered if he would come back in one piece or even come home at all.
-You would worry about those things, but there was nothing I could do.
+Don boarded a flight in Madison to go to Seattle to meet the other soldiers waiting to board a ship.
+When his parents and I took him to his flight, I wondered if he would come back in one piece or even come home at all.
+You would worry about those things.
+As I drove away a fitting song, “Now is the Hour” by Vera Lynn played on the car radio.

 Don in South Korea during the Korean War - A picture of Joanne hangs on the wall

 Don had no idea where he was going while on the ship and he was so seasick.
-When they arrived in Korea, they took a train up to Seoul and, at times, they had to lie on the floor because they were being fired upon!
+When they arrived in Korea, they took a train up to Seoul and, at times, they had to lie on the floor because they were being fired upon by snipers!

 He wrote to me nearly every night, though the mail was kind of slow back then.
 We wrote back and forth.
 I’d wait for those letters!
-I lived with my parents while he was gone overseas and had returned to my work at Oscar Mayer at that time.
+I lived with my parents while he was gone overseas and had returned to my work at Oscar Mayer.

 I have a photo from Korea of Don lying on his military cot in Seoul with a picture of me on the wall behind him.

-He was gone for about a year, close to when the war ended, and then was shipped home.
-We went to the Edgewater hotel after I picked him up.
+He was gone for 16 months and was discharged close to when the war ended.
+We went to the Edgewater hotel in Madison, after I picked him up.
 I had to pack some civilian clothes for him to wear, but I had forgotten his shoes, so he had to walk around in his army boots.

 He didn’t talk about the war a whole lot.
 He didn’t like being in service.
 He wouldn’t watch any war movies or shows on TV.
 He would say, “War is a terrible thing.
 I don’t want to have anything to do with it.”
 He wouldn’t even get involved with the veterans’ groups or anything like that.